evilpaper/partner-in-crime-ai-adk-v5/README.md

 # Partner in Crime - AI SDK v5 Crash Course by Matt Pocock

-This is a companion repository for the AI SDK v5 Crash Course .
+This is a companion repository for the AI SDK v5 Crash Course.
 All credit goes to Matt Pocock.

 ## Course Content